Diluted EPS

 Fill in 16,471 in the `Bonus Element` input box.
 The bonus element will be weighted for the period the ordinary shares are not fully paid — in this case 8 months.
 You can apportion by the number of days remaining if you prefer, but the months remaining is a reasonable estimate since you are calculating it by hand.

 Convertible preference shares are equity instruments that allow an investor to receive your company's ordinary shares in whole or in part upon conversion.
-Convertible preference shares, other than those that are mandatorily convertible, are POSs because they may entitle their holders to you company's ordinary shares.
+Convertible preference shares, other than those that are mandatorily convertible, are POSs because they may entitle their holders to your company's ordinary shares.

 Example: Convertible Preference Shares